 FAQ

-Q: What is the Jerusalem Declaration on Antisemitism (JDA)?
+What is the Jerusalem Declaration on Antisemitism (JDA)?

 The JDA is a resource for strengthening the fight against antisemitism.
 It comprises a preamble, definition, and a set of 15 guidelines.